 Key Lime Pie Smoothie:

 This key lime pie smoothie recipe is modified from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy this key lime pie smoothie recipe!

 Key Lime Pie Smoothie

 - 1 cup of full-fat organic coconut milk

 - 1 avocado